ethanmoss/algolia-tam-assignment/README.md

 ## Starting Application in Development Environment:

-* Add in .env.test file and fill in the following fields with your own application credentials:
+* Add in .env file and fill in the following fields with your own application credentials:
     * ALGOLIA_APP_ID
     * ALGOLIA_API_KEY
     * ALGOLIA_INDEX